simezi/LeetCode/README.md

 # about

-This repository is my solution for [leetCode](https://leetcode.com/) problems written in JavaScript
+This repository is my submission for [leetCode](https://leetcode.com/) problems written in JavaScript

 # link